tensorwerk/hangar-py/docs/concepts.rst

-Because Hangar makes no assumptions about how/where it should retrieve some piece of data, or even an assumption that it exists on the local machine, and because records are small and completly describe history, once a machine has the Bookeeping, it can decide what data it actually wants to materialize on it's local disk!
-These `partial fetch`/`partial clone` operations can materialize any desired data, wheather it be for a few records at the head branch, for all data in a commit, or for the entire historical data.
+Because Hangar makes no assumptions about how/where it should retrieve some piece of data, or even an assumption that it exists on the local machine, and because records are small and completely describe history, once a machine has the Bookkeeping, it can decide what data it actually wants to materialize on it's local disk!
+These ``partial fetch`` / ``partial clone`` operations can materialize any desired data, whether it be for a few records at the head branch, for all data in a commit, or for the entire historical data.
 A future release will even include the ability to stream data directly to a hangar checkout and materialize the data in memory without having to save it to disk at all!

-More importantly: **Since Bookeeping describes all history, merging can be performed between branches which may contain partial (or even no) actual data**.
+More importantly: **Since Bookkeeping describes all history, merging can be performed between branches which may contain partial (or even no) actual data**.
 Aka.
 You don't need data on disk to merge changes into it.
 It's an odd concept which will be explained more in depth in the future.